4 Important Steps to Crafting a Powerful B2B Point of View

-A winning Point of View should:
+A Winning Point of View Achieves:

 Why Point of View is Important

 We live in a world where we are constantly being sold to, your buyers included.
 Having a superior product or even the only one of its kind is not enough.
-In the sea of companies and products vying for our attention and our business, we often gravitate toward the brands that have differentiated themselves by expressing a strong point of view.
+In the sea of companies and products vying for our attention and business, we often gravitate toward the brands that have differentiated themselves by expressing a strong point of view.

 The Concert team is made up of industry experts who have watched the genetics industry grow and have experienced these issues firsthand.
 Their unique point of view starts with their name.
 A “concert” is a collection of different contributors joining together to create something that would not be possible on their own.
 That idea is central to Concert’s mission:

-They have created a platform that empowers all stakeholders – from hospitals and clinicians to health plans and regulators – to work together to fully realize the promise of precision medicine.
+They have created a platform that empowers all stakeholders – from hospitals and clinicians to health plans and regulators – to work together to realize the promise of precision medicine fully.
 Concert’s vantage point in the market has given them a unique opportunity to identify the problem, convene all stakeholders, provide a solution, and point them all toward a greater purpose.
-That’s what a strong point of view does: it leverages a unique perspective on the problem facing the market, and then facilitates a clear path to the solution in a way that surprises and delights.

-If you can establish a point of view that puts you in relationship with your customer on a foundational level, you have the opportunity to win their business forever.
+If you can establish a point of view that puts you in a relationship with your customer on a foundational level, you have the opportunity to win their business forever.

 Here are four tips for establishing a strong point of view: